blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/XML_injection1.cs.md

 # Answer

-It is an XML Injection issue. '_paramURI' parameter is vulnerable for malicious injection and no input sanitization is being in use.
+It is an XML Injection issue. 'paramURI' parameter is vulnerable for malicious injection and no input sanitization is being performed.